fyne-io/fyne-x/README.md

 ### Spinner

-A Spinner is a widget that displays an integer value along with an up button and a down button which allows incrementing or decrementing the value.
-The value is limited to be between set minimum and maximum values, and the value increments or decrements by a set step value.
+A Spinner is a widget that displays an integer value along with an up button and a down button.
+These buttons allow incrementing or decrementing the value.
+The value is limited to be between the set minimum and maximum values, and the value increments or decrements by the set step value.
 The most typical step value would be 1, but it can be set to any value greater than 0.
 The initially displayed value is the set minimum value.